 Archive - News Article

-Please see the story in Monday's Newport Daily Express.
+See the story Wednesday in The Express.

-Please see Friday's Express for the full story.
+See Tuesday's Express for the full story.

-See Thursday's Express for the full story.
+See the Express Tuesday for the whole story.

 NEWPORT TOWN â€” On Thursday afternoon the Newport Town Elementary School board offered a one-year contract to principal candidate Wendy Meunier.